Synthetic resin: Composition

 Synthetic resins are thermosetting and, as with other resins, cure exothermically.
-The use of excessive initiator especially with a catalyst present can, therefore, cause charring or even ignition during the curing process.
+The use of excessive initiator especially with a catalyst present can therefore cause charring or even ignition during the curing process.
 Excess catalyst may also cause the product to fracture or form a rubbery material.

-Unsaturated polyesters (UPR) are utilized in many different industrially relevant markets, but in general are used as the matrix material for various types of composites.
-Glass fiber-reinforced composites comprise the largest segment into which UPRs are used and can be processed via SMC, BMC, pultrusion, cured-in-place pipe (known as relining in Europe), filament winding, vacuum molding, spray-up molding, resin transfer molding (RTM).
-Wind turbine blades also use them as well as many more processes.
+Unsaturated polyesters (UPR) are utilized in many different industrially relevant markets but in general are used as the matrix material for various types of composites.
+Glass fiber-reinforced composites comprise the largest segment into which UPRs are used and can be processed via SMC, BMC, pultrusion, cured-in-place pipe (known as relining in Europe), filament winding, vacuum molding, spray-up molding, and resin transfer molding (RTM).
+Wind turbine blades are one notable example of such composites.
 UPRs are also used in non-reinforced applications with common examples being gel coats, shirt buttons, mine-bolts, bowling ball cores, polymer concrete, and engineered stone/cultured marble.